m2LiJu/BPI_R64_OpenWRT/README.md

 At this stage you should have eMMC programmed and ready to boot. unmount USB key, turn off power, remove uSD, change boot switch to 0 and power on.
 R64 should boot from eMMC now.

+Wifi is working but TX power stuck on 6 dbm.
+I will update soon how to fix that.